article banner

 • Any documentation should be prepared in English and be available by 12 months from the accounting period end, before the tax return is submitted.

-• Documentation should be provided within 30 days to HMRC when requested and must be preserved until the latest of six years from the end of the accounting period, the date on which any enquiry into the return is completed, or the date on which HMRC is no longer able to open an enquiry.
+• Transfer pricing documentation must be preserved until the latest of six years from the end of the accounting period, the date on which any enquiry into the return is completed, or the date on which HMRC is no longer able to open an enquiry.

 Some risk factors for challenge